 I’ve read the books and seen the movies multiple times.
 I downloaded the new Niantic Wizards Unite game within an hour of its beta release, and yes you could call me a bit of a nerd when it comes to the boy wizard.
-Not surprising then that I found a day for us to spend at Universal Studios Japan – Harry Potter Wizarding World.
+Not surprisingly then that I found a day for us to spend at Universal Studios Japan – Harry Potter Wizarding World.

 Universal Studios Japan (USJ) can be intense.
-From gates open until the parade is done it’s a long day.
+From the gates opening until the parade is done it’s a long day.
 You’ll be exhausted, there’ll be too much sugar, lots of laughing, screaming and trying to go in 6 directions at once.
 And that was with just the two of us so if you are planning to add kids into that mix you are going to want to do a bit of research and pre-planning.
 We’ve got you covered on all the most frequently asked questions and of course a glimpse inside the magical world of Universal Studios Japan.

 Table of Contents

 - How to get to Universal Studios Japan

 - Finding the best Universal Studios Japan ticket price

 - Planning your day at Universal Studios Japan

 - Jurassic Park